arx-tools/asl-cookbook/README.md

 light_door_0073.collision off
 ```

-### Reverting back to the beta elevator at the goblin caves
+### Reverting back to the beta elevator at the goblin tunnels

 [See this in action](https://youtube.com/shorts/4SCrtFawKOM)